MUSA-620-Spring-2018/MUSA-620-Week-2/README.md

 - Example topics: property values, median income, most common occupation, etc.

 The methods for creating the map should follow roughly this path:
-- Make and necessary preparations to your tabular Census data: clean up columns, modify/add columns, make sure it includes a "join" column.
+- Make any necessary preparations to your tabular Census data: clean up columns, modify/add columns, make sure it includes a "join" column.
 - Join the tabular data to your Philadelpia map.
 - Use ggplot2 to style the map, one year of data at a time.
 - Export the plots as images and combine into a GIF.